Geometric and analytic structures on the higher ad\`eles: Structure theorems

-both in rings/$k$-algebras as well as Tate objects.
-Carrying out the Pro-limit and equipping it with the limit topology, respectively the colimit topology for the colimit, we also obtain that $\phi_{j-1}$ is a morphism of ST\ modules.
 Finally, once the entire induction is done, we obtain a Tate object and ST\ module isomorphism between $K$ and the multiple Laurent series.
 If $K$ is perfect, this produces a parametrization of the $n$-local field and thus gives an alternative proof that $K$ is a TLF (see Definition \ref{def_TLF}).
-Moreover, this turns $\phi_{0}$ into an isomorphism of TLFs.
 Finally, since